joschadutli/BenchmarksWM/README.md

 2022-04-27: Bug fixes, available as package version 1.0.2.

-2022-08-10: Added overview datasets to support package structure in line with CRAN policies, available as package version 1.1.0.
+2022-08-10: Added overview datasets to support structure and make compatible with CRAN policies, available as package version 1.1.0.

 ## How to install